ruchanimbalkar/countries-app-fall-2025/version-5/render-and-neon-deployment-guide.md

-> 🎯 Step 6 complete: Now your `version-5` folder, which contains all of the frontend code, should be able to connect to your remote web server that you deployed on Render!
+Now your `version-5` folder, which contains all of the frontend code, should be able to connect to your remote web server that you deployed on Render!

 ---

-## Step 7: Deploy Frontend to Netlify
+## Step 8: Deploy Frontend to Netlify

 - In your Netlify account, deploy your `version-5` folder.
 [Refer to this guide if you need help with this.](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz)
 - Open the Netlify deployment link in the browser.
 - Test your application by going to its Netlify deployment link.
 If it’s all working, then as you interact with your `version-5` site, you should see data show up in your tables on pgAdmin.

-> 🎯 Step 7 complete: YAY!
+YAY!
 You’ve deployed your frontend!

 ---

-## Step 8: Test your full-stack application
+## Step 9: Test your full-stack application

 - So at this point you’ve…
     - deployed your frontend `version-5` folder to Netlify